hyecheol123/NomadCoder-Momentum/README.md

     - `background-repeat: no-repeat` to never repeat the image.
 - Optimize script loading
   - use [**defer** and **async**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) keyword
+- Able to make user's to choose their temperature unit preferrence
+  - Preference will be stored in `localStorage`
+  - By default, Celcius will be used.
+- Display weather icon, retrieved from the API (https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2)

 | \<Demo Image> |
 |:--:|